 Congkak (2005)

 In the corpus Congkak, through the lens of the Surmounted Corpse, the haunted house is in the form of a two-storey villa resembling a traditional Malay house located in a remote orchard, close to a trench.
 The overall composition of the house is mainly made up from wood.
 Although there is nothing out of the ordinary about the villa, there are two noticeable eerie elements in which make the house mysterious and uncanny.
 Firstly, there is an old graveyard located near the house’s parameter while the second one is the house is well maintained despite the house has been abandoned for over a year.
-These elements were noticed by Sufiah and she began to display her worries and anxiety to her husband Kasman,
+These elements were noticed by Sufiah and she begins to display her worries and anxiety to her husband Kasman,

 Sufiah: “Su bukan ape bang, kita sudah beli rumah tu dari tahun lepas lagi, kita tak pernah pergi tempat tu.”